Understanding Ponticulus Posticus treatments

 Bilateral posterior ponticulus

 - Dr. Hutcheson.
 This is an example of a patient who had bilateral posterior ponticulus.
 This is a complicated situation because now both the left and right side vertebral arteries can get kinked or be under tension.
 The one good thing on this patient’s x-ray is that we can see a good amount of space between the base of the skull and C1.
-So we would have a good and realistic expectation that we can help this patient and resolve their issues with neck curve correction and Prolotherapy injections to regenerate, tightening, and strengthen those ligaments.
+So we would have a good and realistic expectation that we can help this patient and resolve their issues with neck curve correction and Prolotherapy injections to regenerate, tighten, and strengthen those ligaments.

 Determining blood flow to the brain